Cliffs says it’s still interested in US Steel mills

 The Cleveland-based firm was not selected as the winning bidder for those assets by the board of directors of U.S. Steel, which instead opted for a competing bid from Japan-based Nippon Steel Corp.

-Early September has seen the future of U.S. Steel gain prominence, with President Biden repeating a pledge to block the NSC purchase.
+Early September has seen the future of U.S. Steel gain prominence, with President Joe Biden repeating a pledge to block the NSC purchase.
 Meanwhile, U.S. Steel and some of its employees have rallied in support of the deal.

-Now, Cleveland-Cliffs board Chair, President and CEO Lourenco Goncalves has issued a statement conditionally commending President Biden if he blocks the NSC purchase and reiterating his company’s interest in acquiring at least some portions of U.S. Steel.
+Now, Cleveland-Cliffs board President and CEO Lourenco Goncalves has issued a statement conditionally commending Biden if he blocks the NSC purchase and reiterating his company’s interest in acquiring at least some portions of U.S. Steel.

 Goncalves, who often has expressed his support for the USW as a workplace partner, has singled out USW-represented mills and facilities as those in which Cliffs retains an interest.

-In reference to an early September statement from U.S. Steel management, he continues, “The last-minute threats by U.S. Steel to shut down integrated steelmaking production, fire union workers and move their headquarters from Pittsburgh if their deal does not close is just a pathetic blackmail attempt on the U.S. government and the commonwealth of Pennsylvania.”
+In reference to an early-September statement from U.S. Steel management, he continues, “The last-minute threats by U.S. Steel to shut down integrated steelmaking production, fire union workers and move their headquarters from Pittsburgh if their deal does not close is just a pathetic blackmail attempt on the U.S. government and the commonwealth of Pennsylvania.”

-Regarding his company’s potential role in a different outcome, Goncalves remarks, “With the continued exclusive and unwavering support of the USW union, and with ample financing support available from our bank group led by J.P.
+Regarding his company’s potential role in a different outcome, Goncalves says, “With the continued exclusive and unwavering support of the USW union, and with ample financing support available from our bank group led by J.P.
 Morgan and Wells Fargo, Cleveland-Cliffs stands ready to immediately acquire and invest in any and all union-represented assets that U.S. Steel shuts down, protecting union jobs and investing in the future livelihoods and communities in which the facilities operate.”

 Among the nonunion U.S. Steel properties is the recycled-content Big River Steel electric arc furnace (EAF) complex in Arkansas.
-The proposed NSC purchase would include those assets, but Goncalves does not directly mention them in his early September comments.
+The proposed NSC purchase would include those assets, but Goncalves does not directly mention them in his early-September comments.